andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 /////////
 The Microsoft Bot Framework provides what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/sms to Skype, Slack, Office 365 mail and other popular services. http://botframework.com

 This repository is meant to create an interative, step-by-step, progressive look at the new Bot Framework v4.
-Inspiration and credit to Microsoft MVP, James Mann, and his excellent teaching style and tutorials: https://github.com/jamesemann and the Microsoft Documentation Team's official Bot Framework v4 samples: https://github.com/Microsoft/BotBuilder-Samples /////////
+Inspiration and credit to Microsoft MVP, James Mann, and his excellent teaching style and tutorials: https://github.com/jamesemann and the Microsoft Documentation Team's official Bot Framework v4 samples: https://github.com/Microsoft/BotBuilder-Samples

-The Bot Framework v4 changed significantly from the previous version, v3.
+/////////The Bot Framework v4 changed significantly from the previous version, v3.

 Bot Framework v3 was great -- it was clear, easy to set up, and easy to use!
 However, it was pretty opinionated and trying to do custom things sometimes felt like "swimming upstream" or "fighting the framework".